-The DET Agreement contains three early exit options exercisable by DET during 2021 (not exercised) and every three years after that only in the event of changes unforeseen at the time the Agreement was entered into.
-Amerigo has judged the probabilities of DET exercising any of these early exit options as remote.
+The DET Agreement contained three early exit options exercisable by DET during 2021, (not exercised), 2024 (not exercised) and every three years after that only in the event of changes unforeseen at the time the Agreement was entered into.
+Amerigo has judged the probabilities of DET exercising early exit options as remote.

-On December 31, 2023, the payable and/or accrual for DET notional copper royalties and DET molybdenum royalties, was \$17.1 million (2022: \$16.8 million).
+On December 31, 2024, the payable and/or accrual for DET notional copper royalties and DET molybdenum royalties, was \$22.6 million (2023: \$17.1 million).